On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: OMITTED PROOFS

-\begin{proof}[Proof for \cref{prop:sufficient_cond_non_graphoid}] \todo{Add visualization} Let $L$ be a set of CI-statements over variables $\bV$ and $s = (X\not\ind Y \mid \bZ)\not\in L$ for $(X, Y, \bZ)\in \CI(\bV)$.
+\begin{proof}[Proof for \cref{prop:sufficient_cond_non_graphoid}] \todo{Add visualization} Let $M$ be the independence model of a positive distribution, $L$ be a set of CI-statements and $s:=(X, Y, \bZ) \in \CI(\bV)$ with $(X\not\ind Y\mid \bZ)\not\in L$.
+Let $G$ be a graphical model such that $G$ is Markovian to $L$ and $X\not\perp_{G} Y\mid \bZ$.
 We will prove the statement by constructing a Graphoid independence model that contains all CI-statements in $L$ but not $X\not\ind Y \mid \bZ$ by building a distribution that is Markovian but not faithful to a DAG.

 If $X$ and $Y$ are only $d$-connected given $\bZ$ by a direct edge, we set $G' = (V, E\setminus\{(X, Y), (Y, X)\})$.